MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 # Tutorial Part 5: Visualize predictions with a Power BI report

-In this tutorial, you'll create a power BI report from the predictions data that was generated in [Part 4: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).
+In this tutorial, you'll create a Power BI report from the predictions data that was generated in [Part 4: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]